DannyLurker/Social-Media-App/README.md

 ## Disclaimer

-- This Project created by watehed youtube tutorials.
+- This Project created by watched A YouTube tutorial, Special thanks to WebDevWarriors for their excellent guidance and content.
 Here's Youtube Tutorial link: https://youtu.be/6XF_uhF4axg?si=-C_GViWdJj7MoqQV

 # Nexora